-Dr. Rosanne St. Bernard’s arrival at Grand River Hospital has opened a new avenue of care for patients with non-cancerous blood diseases.
+Dr. Rosanne St. Bernard’s practice at Grand River Hospital has opened a new avenue of care for patients with non-cancerous blood diseases.

-Dr. St. Bernard began practicing at GRH’s KW Campus earlier this year.
+Dr. St. Bernard began practicing at GRH’s KW Campus early in 2017.
 She completed a wide range of studies at the University of Toronto, including her medical degree and internal medicine residency as well as a master’s in molecular biology.

 Dr. St. Bernard then completed a hematology fellowship at the University of Western Ontario.
 She has been published numerous papers in hematological journals, presented at national and international conferences, and received research awards.

 Before Dr. St. Bernard established her practice at GRH, patients with non-cancerous hematology cases would often have to travel to other centres for consultations.
 She has enjoyed working with professionals throughout the hospital to support this new service for our region.